The most common cause of scope creep isn’t bad planning. It’s the wrong people in the room.

 5. Leverage Project Management Tools

-IT Managers have enough on their plates—managing scope manually shouldn’t be one of them.
+IT leaders have enough on their plates—managing scope manually shouldn’t be one of them.

 Project management software like Jira, Asana, or Monday.com can help: